The Old Farmhouse

 a 5-acre field.
 Our scenic premises sit within the award-winning landscaped gardens of remarkable natural beauty.

 Our historic 16th-century oak-timbered barns and 'The Old Farmhouse' were in the family of the great English romantic poet Percy Bysshe Shelley (1792 – 1822) for 5-6 generations.

 The tranquil and relaxing setting is used for the popular SongTrees concerts, activities and events.
 Performances by chamber music groups and jazz ensembles have featured as part of our popular

 These facilities are also perfect for meetings, workshops and training sessions.
-Full in-house catering and refreshments can also be provided.
+Dependent upon booking availability, full in-house catering and refreshments can be provided.

 Our gardens and the well-kept lawns offer a unique and natural setting for outdoor performance events.
 With seating to accommodate up to 100 people our facilities provide a wonderful option for

 Caspian Roberson is our award-winning landscape designer.
 He has extensively designed and developed the gardens, and is responsible for the visually outstanding landscape.
 In recognition of his

 talents and abilities he has been awarded the Best in Show and Gold Medals at the Malvern and Moscow Flower shows.
 He was also featured on BBC TV Gardeners World for his showcase garden at

 Hampton Court.
 Caspian continues to develop the gardens and his future ambitious plans will see him further enhance and bring out the gardens' natural beauty.